folio-org/stripes-components/lib/MessageBanner/readme.md

 show | boolean | Control the visiblity externally.
 Using the show-prop will enable the `<MessageBanner>` to transition in and out. | true/false | |

-The rest of the props passed to `<MessageBanner>` will be spread onto the root element of the component.
+The remaining props passed to `<MessageBanner>` will be spread onto the root element of the component.
 This component also accepts a `ref`.